 - Ignores the extra time searched on Google or StackOverflow for solutions, API documentation, or unfamiliar language syntax

 - Doesn’t include any time saved by search and other capabilities

-- Reflects capabilities of generic models, not ones fine-tuned on your own repository
+- Reflects capabilities of generic systems, not ones personalized on your own repository

 Codeium for Enterprises is worth it, Copilot is not

 If you want to actually have a competitive advantage with AI without compromising your security, then Codeium for Enterprises is the direction your company should go with, not Github Copilot for Enterprises.
 We run all of our pilots for free since we are confident that all of your enterprise’s needs will be satisfied and that the return on investment will be obvious.
 Do not hesitate to contact us - we would be happy to discuss further, including pricing.